NickJordan1/lab-01/README.md

 In adddition, you may find a cheatsheet for Unix `command`s helpful throughout your time here.
 I recommend [this one](https://files.fosswire.com/2007/08/fwunixref.pdf) from FOSSwire.
 You may not need all of these in this course, but someday I guarantee you'll have to do something obscure in Unix.
 This sheet, of course, is only a start to the many, many different strange (& often accidental) combinations that you can make with `command`s and "piping."

+As for a markdown cheatsheet, [this GitHub repository](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) serves as a useful guide.

+If you find either helpful, I suggest bookmarking them.

 ## Table of Contents

 * [A deeper dive into Docker](#a-deeper-dive-into-docker)